Biodiversity

 Over the past two decades hedgehogs have declined by 50% due to litter, traffic and loss of habitat.

-Funded by the British Hedgehog Preservation Society, the Hedgehog Friendly Campus (HFC) is a UK-wide award scheme.
+Hedgehog Friendly Campus (HFC) is a UK-wide award scheme.
 Over 100 universities are signed up and we are proud to be one of them.

-We currently hold a Bronze Award for our Hedgehog Friendly Campus work and we're always looking for students and staff to join our happy band.
+We currently hold a Silver Award for our Hedgehog Friendly Campus work and we're always looking for students and staff to join our happy band.
 The great thing is, you don’t need any previous experience or knowledge, just a love of hedgehogs.

 We have large green spaces at Oxford Brookes that could provide a fantastic habitat for hedgehogs to live and thrive.
 The accreditation helps us to work towards improving our spaces for our prickly friends.